When did Churches begin to Ordain Women as Preachers?

 While women have a history as teachers, writers, and preachers, there is less history of women having access to theological education or being ordained as clergy.
 Many women followed their call to preach without having a theological degree.
 Early women called to ministry may have worked as evangelists, writers, or itinerant street preachers.
 When did churches agree to ordain women as clergy or ministers?

 The Quakers (Religious Society of Friends) had both women and men speak at their meetings since their beginnings in the 1650s.
-Elizabeth Hooton (1600-1672) was the first woman was a Quaker evangelist who was beaten, whipped and imprisoned for her preaching.
+Elizabeth Hooton (1600-1672) was the first woman Quaker evangelist; she was beaten, whipped and imprisoned for her preaching.
 Sarah Blackborow wrote hundreds of pamphlets and tracts in the 1600's outlining Biblical interpretations.

 The first woman to enroll in theological studies in Canada was Lydia Emelie Gruchy.
 In 1920, Lydia Emelie Gruchy graduated from the University of Saskatchewan, and in 1923 she graduated from the Presbyterian Theological College in Saskatoon.
-While the Presbyterian church did not allow women to be ministers or elders, they could be deacons, missionaries, or perform other roles.
+While the Presbyterian church did not allow women to be ministers or elders, they could be deacons or missionaries, so Gruchy worked in various other roles for thirteen years, applying repeatedly to be ordained as a minister.
 In 1925, the Presbyterian, Methodist, and Congregationalist denominations merged to form the United Church of Canada, largely because the small rural communities spread far apart from each other were not large enough to support three churches.
-Lydia Emilie Gruchy applied repeatedly to be ordained, and in the mean time, she worked in various other roles in the church.
-For 13 years, with the help of Nellie McClung and some male United Church Ministers, Gruchy struggled to achieve her ordination.
-Finally, in 1936, the United Church of Canada ordained her, and Lydia Emelie Gruchy became the first woman to become ordained as a minister in Canada.
-The biography of Lydia Emelie Gruchy, called With Love, Lydia, was researched and written by Rev. Patricia Wotten.
-It is available from chapters/indigo as an e-book or can be ordered from the author's website.
+With the help of Nellie McClung and some male United Church Ministers, Gruchy finally achieved her ordination in 1936 with the United Church of Canada.
+Lydia Emelie Gruchy became the first woman to become ordained as a minister in Canada.
+The biography of Lydia Emelie Gruchy, called With Love, Lydia, was written by Rev. Patricia Wotten and is available from Kobo as an e-book or can be ordered from the author's website.